rehierl/node-tree-outliner/3-4-0-design-5.md

 The parent node of a section's first node is said to be the section's "parent container".

-Note that the parent container of a section either is the section's sectioning node (type-1), or the parent node of its sectioning node (type-2).
+Note that the parent container of a section either is identical to the section's sectioning node (type-1), or the parent node of its sectioning node (type-2).

-Note that allowing a section to contain nodes, that are subsequent to its parent container's exit event, can potentially add a descendant of a presequent sibling to the context of a subsequent node.
+Note that allowing a section to contain nodes, that are subsequent to the exit event of its parent container, can potentially add a descendant of a presequent sibling (i.e. the parent container) to the context of a subsequent node.
 Such an option would therefore be in conflict with the current definition of a node's context.

 ### type-1, first child